guillec/bluag/README.md

   - On build, all folders and files in this directory get copied to _build/assets

 2. _build/
-  - On build, this directory gets all populated with your blog.
+  - On build, this directory gets populated with your blog.
-  - This is the directory that gets pushed to your github pages
+  - This is the directory you need to push to your github page

 3. _layouts/
   - Holds all layouts for your blog
   - On build, all pages and posts will use this layout unless specified to use another
-  - If you want a page to use a different a different layout call the layout with the same name as the page.
+  - If you want a page to use a different layout name the layout with the same name as the page.
     For example, if you add a about.html page to the _pages directory and you want to use a different layout for that page, create a about.html layout in the _layouts directory.